VaeiFork/PlayMontagePro/README.md

 > <br><br>This is true for Queued notifies.
 The alternative is Branching Point notifies
 > <br>However, when two or more Branching Point notifies trigger on the same frame, only one will trigger! :skull:
 > <br><br>What if you had a notify that changes the movement mode away from Flying?
 You can get **stuck** in Flying! :space_invader:
 > <br><br>There is no anim notify system in Unreal that ensures your notifies will fire reliably.
-Play Montage Pro is the solution to this. :boom:
+PMP is the solution to this. :boom:

 > [!TIP]
 > At it's core PMP uses timers to trigger notifies when you play a montage or change montage sections